-22In Table 17 in Appendix D, we calculate the pass-through for each of the treatments individually, rather than combining them as in Table 2.
+19In Table 21 in Appendix E, we calculate the pass-through for each of the treatments individually, rather than combining them as in Table 2.
 Each of the inflation treatments produces very similar estimates, pointing to incomplete pass-through in each treatment, with the magnitudes similar to the main result of 0.2.
+Additionally, in Table 10 in Appendix B, we show that this result is robust to many alternative specifications.